 Need-based Aid – Need-based aid is received based on financial need.
 Filling out the Free Application for Federal Student Aid (FAFSA) determines need, which is why we encourage every student/family to complete the FAFSA.

-State Aid – State aid is specific to Georgia residents.
+State Aid – State aid at Mercer is specific to Georgia residents.
 Georgia students may be eligible for the HOPE Scholarship or Zell Miller Scholarship.
-The Georgia State Finance Commission determines students’ eligibility for HOPE and Zell Miller, so make sure you familiarize yourself with scholarship eligibility requirements.
+The Georgia Student Finance Commission determines students’ eligibility for HOPE and Zell Miller, so make sure you familiarize yourself with scholarship eligibility requirements.

 Non-need-based Aid – Non-need-based aid includes merit-based aid and scholarships from Mercer University.
 When applying to Mercer, your application for admission also serves as your application for merit-based scholarships.
 Eligible students also have the opportunity to increase their merit scholarship at one of our University-hosted scholarship events.